dwmkerr/angular-memory-leaks/article/README.md

 1. **Distance**.
 How far the instance is from a GC Root.
 A GC root is anything that can 'pin' objects, for example the `window` object which holds globals.
 If put something on `window` it will never be freed, this is what makes it a GC root.
 Our distance is 2 as we have `HeapData` (constructor) to `heapData` (instance) to `window`.
 2. **Objects count**.
 Only valid for the top level nodes, this shows us how many objects of the specified type we have.
 We have 1 `HeapData` object.
 3. **Shallow Size**.
 The size of the data that is directly allocated for the object.
 Compare this to *Retained Size*.
 4. **Retained Size**.
 The size of data this object is retaining.
 For example, out `heapData` instance holds a reference to an object which contains two fields `firstName` and `secondName`.
-Our shallow size includes enough data for the refernce, the retained size includes the full retained size of the retained object.
+Our shallow size includes enough data for the reference, the retained size includes the full retained size of the retained object.

 Notice that our instance of `HeapData` is highlighted in yellow?
-That's a convenience from Chrome, it's showing us objects which are directly accessible from JavaScript.
+That's a convenience from Chrome, it's showing us objects which are **directly accessible** from JavaScript.
 Our object can be accessed via `window.heapData`, therefore it's directly accessible.
-Other objects we've created might not be.
+Other objects we've created might not be (for example, a variable used in a closure exists and is on the heap, but not directly accessible).

 Let's see some other data we allocated: